 Hours: Wednesday-Sunday 5:30 p.m. to 10 p.m.

-Located in the vibrant Mission District, AL’s Place was named the top new restaurant in America by Bon Appétit in 2015.
+Located in the vibrant Mission District, AL’s Place is easily one of the most affordable Michelin restaurants in San Francisco.
 Led by Chef/Owner Aaron London, AL’s Place offers superb Northern California regional cuisine yet in a cozy and relaxed environment.
 Open only for dinner, the 46-seat restaurant features a superb vegetable-centric menu, but also offers a number of exceptional omnivorous dishes.
 All items are priced at $22 or lower but also offers additional items as quote, with current items like Fish Mullet and 35-Day Aged Ribeye.
-Among the popular dishes are Baby Lettuce, Herbed Avocado ($18), Squash Tahini Burrata ($20) and Campanelle, British Curried Squash ($21).
-Last year, Sonoma County native Al London opened another “A-L” business – AL’s Deli, also in the Mission District and just one mile from his popular restaurant.

 151 Third St.